-Minutes outside of downtown Boston, is the Blue Hills Reservation.
-Here nature enthusiasts can hike, bike, ski, swim, and even enjoy a zoo experience at the Trailside Museum.
+Minutes outside of downtown Boston is the Blue Hills Reservation.
+Here nature enthusiasts can hike, bike, ski and swim.
 Spanning over 7,000 acres along Boston's closest suburbs, this is a true green oasis for city dwellers.
 Plan to spend a day exploring this area because you'll want to wander for hours.
-Kids get a kick out of the animals at the museum and winter skiing is offered for those who want to take a few runs without going far from the city.
 Great Blue Hill peaks at 635 feet, the highest of the 22 hills in the Blue Hills chain.
 This summit provides visitors with a view of the entire metropolitan area.

 Famous for being the site of Boston's annual Fourth of July gala, the Esplanade runs along the banks of the Charles River.
-Here you'll find a delightful landscape that skirts the shoreline consisting of a paved pathway for exercising, manicured lawns, gardens, and children's playgrounds.
-Boston's impressive skyline provides a backdrop on one side, while the stunning Cambridge skyline allows for city view across the River.
-Joggers, walkers, and cyclists flock to the park to enjoy a little outdoor activity.
-Free concerts and a wide range of public festivals are all the rage in the summer months. you'll always find families enjoying the outdoors with a picnic or playtime at the Esplanade.
+Here you'll find a delightful landscape that skirts the shoreline, consisting of a paved pathway for exercising, manicured lawns, gardens and children's playgrounds.
+Boston's impressive skyline provides a backdrop on one side, while the stunning Cambridge skyline allows for a different city view across the River.
+Joggers, walkers and cyclists flock to the park to enjoy a little outdoor activity, and free concerts and a wide range of public festivals are all the rage in the summer months.

-The Hatch Shell is known as Boston's epicenter for outdoor performances and events. the design pertinent to carrying the lovely sounds that come from its stage direct to the ears of those in the audience.
-The Hatch Shell hosts a variety of musicians each season.
-Enjoy various musical genres including classical, local and international, oldies, blues, jazz, and rock and roll starting each spring and finishing each fall.
-Most noteworthy is the Fourth of July Spectacular where the Boston Pops, led my Keith Lockhart, take tot he stage to woo fans who make claim to their spots well in advance of the show for prime viewing of what's on the stage as well as of the fireworks exploding over the Charles River.
-The Hatch hosts many other events that invite visitors to show up with their family, a picnic and a blanket to enjoy.
+The Hatch Shell is known as Boston's epicenter for outdoor performances and events.
+The eye-catching design is pertinent to carrying the lovely sounds that come from its stage direct to the ears of those in the audience.
+Hosting a variety of musicians each season, guests enjoy various musical genres including classical, local and international, oldies, blues, jazz, and rock and roll, starting each spring and finishing each fall.
+Most noteworthy is the Fourth of July Spectacular where the Boston Pops perform.
+Fans arrive well in advance of this special show for prime viewing of what's on the stage, as well as the fireworks exploding over the Charles River.
+The Hatch hosts many other events that invite visitors to show up with their family, a blanket and a picnic to enjoy.

-The HarborWalk winds through the city's waterfront, passing through many neighborhoods along the way.
-Stretching from Chelsea Creek to the Neponset River, the HarborWalk makes its way through East Boston, Charlestown, North End, Downtown, South Boston and Dorchester.
-The varied beauty of the HarborWalk is a direct reflection of each community it connects.
-The HarborWalk allows for a vast selection of activities that are both active and passive in nature.
-Connecting the public to a spruced up Boston Harbor it links the water's edge to the city creating open space to be enjoyed.
-Communities embrace the HarborWalk and work to ensure it stays a beautiful aspect of its landscape.
-Lining the pathways are many restaurants and bars (especially on the South Boston side like in the Seaport and Fort point area), and displays of public art.
+Harborwalk winds through the city's waterfront, passing through many neighborhoods along the way.
+Stretching from Chelsea Creek to the Neponset River, the Harborwalk makes its way through East Boston, Charlestown, North End, Downtown, South Boston and Dorchester.
+The varied beauty of the Harborwalk is a direct reflection of each community it connects.
+It allows for a vast selection of things to do that are both active and passive in nature.
+Lining the pathways are displays of public art, as well as many restaurants and bars (especially on the South Boston side in the Seaport and Fort point area).

-Charlestown is rich in US history.
-The Bunker Hill Monument is a free stop for visitors seeking to commemorate our past.
+Charlestown is rich in US history and the Bunker Hill Monument is a free stop for visitors seeking to commemorate our past.
 This 221-foot granite obelisk remembers the Battle of Bunker Hill.
 Rangers provide details about the history of the crucial battle, and seasonal musket-firings add a note of authenticity.
 Make the 294-step climb to the top of the monument for breathtaking views of Boston.
-Two little-known facts: the Battle of Bunker Hill was actually fought on Breed's Hill, and the Bunker Hill Monument is actually located atop Breed's Hill.
-The true Bunker Hill is actually a quarter-mile from the monument.
+Two little-known facts: the Battle of Bunker Hill was actually fought on Breed's Hill, and the Bunker Hill Monument is located atop Breed's Hill.
+The true Bunker Hill is a quarter of a mile from the monument.

-Sam Adams brewery in Boston may be a big name in beer these days, but the company has humble roots tracing back to where there brewer began.
-In homage to its start, the Sam Adams Brewery offers free tours to the public so you can see first hand what's brewing within.
-Limited tour times tend to fill, especially on weekends when parking near by can be hard to come by, and with tickets given on a first come first served basis, an early arrival is a good idea.
-After your free tour, take a sip of what's on tap in the tasting room, and a gander at what's on sale at the on-site gift shop.
+Sam Adams Brewery in Boston may be a big name in beer these days, but the company has humble roots tracing back to where their brewer began.
+In homage to its start, the Sam Adams Brewery offers free tours to the public so you can see firsthand what's brewing within.
+Limited tour times tend to fill up fast, especially on weekends when parking nearby can be hard to find.
+And with tickets given on a first come, first serve basis, an early arrival is a good idea.
+After your free tour, take a sip of what's on tap in the tasting room and a gander at what's on sale at the on-site gift shop.
 Although the tour is free, a suggested tour donation of $2.00 is encouraged with proceeds going to a local charity.

-The first public library in the United States, this Boston institution not only houses a wide variety of literary works (over 6 million), but also displays the creations of visual artists.
+This Boston institution not only houses a wide variety of literary works, but also displays the creations of visual artists.
 Many works remain permanently in the library while others are part of a constantly changing exhibit of sculpture and paintings.
 The books may draw you through their doors, but the beauty of the building itself will have you exploring for hours.
 When you're done, enjoy lunch in their restaurant or flip through your latest find in the cafe.
-In nice weather, go enjoy the peace and serenity of the newly restored courtyard.
-Rare books and manuscripts are also available at this awe inspiring facility.
+In nice weather, go enjoy the peace and serenity of the courtyard.
+Rare books and manuscripts are also available at this awe-inspiring facility.